Khushi0321-git/FrontEnd/README.md

 # FrontEnd
-This is a frpntEnd project.
+This is a frontEnd project.